isc-projects/bind9/doc/arm/reference.rst

 are configured with different versions of the same zone, each separate version uses the same set of signing keys.

+The :any:`dnssec-policy` statement requires dynamic DNS to be set up, or :any:`inline-signing` to be enabled.

-By default, :any:`dnssec-policy` assumes :any:`inline-signing`.
-This means that a signed version of the zone is maintained separately and is written out to a different file on disk (the zone's filename plus a ``.signed`` extension).
+If :any:`inline-signing` is enabled, this means that a signed version of the zone is maintained separately and is written out to a different file on disk (the zone's filename plus a ``.signed`` extension).

 If the zone is dynamic because it is configured with an :any:`update-policy` or :any:`allow-update`, the DNSSEC records are written to the filename set in the original zone's :any:`file`, unless :any:`inline-signing` is explicitly set.

 Key rollover timing is computed for each key according to the key lifetime defined in the KASP.
 The lifetime may be modified by zone TTLs